SolidaridadAsia/SoliBot/data/nlu/faq.md

 - How many labourers are required to cut Bud chips for one hectare
 - How much nitrogen is required for Sugarcane Crop
 - What are the early maturing varieties of sugarcane
-- What is the chemical control measure for early shoot borer
 - Which sugarcane variety has high sugar content and best suited for Kerala
 - How drought effect can be distinguished from other stresses
 - What are the benefits of de-trashing sugarcane
-- How to prevent sugarcane against termite
-- What is fertigation system
 - What is surface drip irrigation
 - Is Thimet granule application very effective for SWA
 - When can expect the incidence of Pyrilla pest in sugarcane